webflow/js-webflow-api/README.md

 // you now have the user's access token to make API requests with const userWF = new Webflow({ token: auth.access_token });

-// pull information for the installer const installer = await userWF.installer();
+// pull information for the user const authenticatedUser = await userWF.authenticatedUser();
 ```

 ### Revoke Token